stanford-ppl/spatial/temp_f1.md

   $ bin/spatial example --synth --fpga=AWS_F1 && cd gen/example && make aws-F1
 ```

 This step requires Vivado.
-We tested using Amazon?s FPGA [Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ#) version 1.5.0, as mentioned above, however this can also be run locally using [these instructions](https://github.com/aws/aws-fpga/blob/0c8aceaa5a36f34879ab431955c66ad4cae3ff42/hdk/docs/on_premise_licensing_help.md).
+We tested using Amazon's FPGA [Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ#) version 1.5.0, as mentioned above, however this can also be run locally using [these instructions](https://github.com/aws/aws-fpga/blob/0c8aceaa5a36f34879ab431955c66ad4cae3ff42/hdk/docs/on_premise_licensing_help.md).

 Notice that once this command completes, Vivado synthesis will be running in the background.
 A script called `create_spatial_AFI_instructions.sh` has also been created.
 Follow the instructions in this text file (also described below) once Vivado completes to upload the Design Checkpoint (DCP) and finish creating the AFI.